reza-salemi/task-manager_k1challenge/README.md

 # task-manager_k1challenge

-in this project you can add some task to data base i use function for queries
+In this project you can add some task to data base
+, I use myqli codes for connect to database and i wrote queries code in function.php